 Additionally, your library has spaces to meet and work.
 Meet informally at one of the 20 locations across the county or rent a room for a larger meeting.
 Your local branch has all the basics - free wifi, Internet and computer access, and MS Office products.

 Not sure where to start?
-Ask to speak with a business librarian at one of our libraries.
+Ask to speak with a Librarian at one of our 20 libraries around Mecklenburg County.

 One of the world's largest databases of industry and company information, with contact information, sales and employee figures.

 A web-based mapping application that enables you to quickly create professional-quality thematic maps using powerful business and marketing data.

 Business research needs including journal articles, trade publications, market research reports, dissertations, and working papers are all available.

 This database bridges theory with practice, covering a wide spectrum of resources useful to educators, researchers, students and practitioners.